-Schoolcraft gives students multiple choices when preparing for a career in this vital healthcare field: nursing assistant training, practical nursing, advanced placement for licensed practical nurses, and registered nursing education.
+Schoolcraft offers students several options when preparing for a career in this vital healthcare field: nursing assistant training, practical nursing, advanced placement for licensed practical nurses, and registered nursing education.

-- The nursing licensed practical (LPN) certificate is an option at the end of the first year of the registered nurse program.
+- The Nursing: Practical (PN) certificate is an option at the end of the first year of the registered nurse program.
 Students complete the first year courses plus a specific practical nursing leadership course during the summer semester.
 Preparation provides students with eligibility to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN).

-- The nursing registered (RN) associate degree in applied science (AAS) qualifies students to take the National Council Licensure Examination for Registered Nursing (NCLEXRN) and provides the academic background needed for further education in a bachelor of science in nursing (BSN) degree program.
+- The Nursing: Registered (RN) associate degree in applied science (AAS) program qualifies students to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN) and provides the academic background needed for further education in a bachelor of science in nursing (BSN) degree program.

-PN and RN nursing program courses must be taken in sequence and a minimum grade of 80% plus a satisfactory clinical performance evaluation in specific nursing courses is required for progression to the next course.
+- PN and RN nursing program courses must be taken in sequence and a minimum grade of 80% plus a satisfactory clinical performance evaluation in specific nursing courses are required for progression to the next course.
 Computerized testing is required in all nursing courses.
 Academic courses other than nursing must be completed according to program requirements or with a minimum grade of 2.0.
 Students are admitted to the practical or registered nursing program on an ongoing basis and start the program in the fall semester.
 Students must meet health and clinical requirements, have a negative drug screen on first attempt, and pass a criminal background check.

 Selective Admissions for Limited/Restricted Enrollment Programs

 Students must be officially admitted through an additional selective admissions process for this limited/restricted enrollment program prior to enrolling in core/major courses.